RaviSankarRao/aspnetcoremvcapp/ReadMe.md

 ## Repository Pattern

-- Using repository patterns to segerate data connection logic out of Controllers
+- Using repository patterns to move data connection logic out of Controllers
+	- Keeps Controller lean
 - Check [Repository folder](Repository) for more details

 ## App start